OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmission_post_resources.md

 ## Response
-If successful, this method returns a `201 Created` response code and an[educationSubmissionResource](../resources/educationsubmissionresource.md) object in the response body.
+If successful, this method returns a `201 Created` response code and an [educationSubmissionResource](../resources/educationsubmissionresource.md) object in the response body.

 ## Example
 ##### Request